wso2/docs-is/en/docs/fragments/saml-app-config-basic.md

 ## Basic SAML Configurations

+Make the following changes to the created service provider.

 1. Expand **Inbound Authentication Configuration > SAML Configuration** and click **Configure**.

 2. Enter the **Issuer** and **Assertion Consumer URL**.
 Click **Add**.